Mafia: The Old Country: Development

 In August 2022, Hangar 13 general manager Roman Hladík confirmed in an interview marking the 20th anniversary of Mafia that Hangar 13 had "started work on an all-new Mafia project" but it would still be "a few years away".
-With the fourth Mafia title, Hangar 13 sought to go "back to the roots of what fans love about the Mafia franchise," according to Hangar 13 president Nick Baynes.
+With the fifth Mafia title, Hangar 13 sought to go "back to the roots of what fans love about the Mafia franchise," according to Hangar 13 president Nick Baynes.
 This meant a return to "deep linear narrative" with a setting more aligned with the first Mafia game.

 Mafia: The Old Country includes full audio dubbing in English, French, German, Spanish, Czech, and Russian, but not Italian, despite the game addressing the origins of organized crime in Sicily.
 Italian localization can only been found as a subtitle option.
 In response to the controversy, Hangar 13 announced that the game would offer voice acting in the Sicilian language, saying that "Authenticity is at the heart of the Mafia franchise".
 In May 2025, it was announced that 2K and Hangar 13 had relied on the collaboration of the Italian studio Stormind Games to support authenticity.

 Mafia: The Old Country was developed using Unreal Engine 5 with Alex Cox serving as the game's director.
 Cox said that moving to Unreal Engine 5 has "allowed for an even higher level of visual fidelity than previous Mafia titles".
 Mafia III and Mafia: Definitive Edition used the proprietary Fusion Engine, an upgraded version of the Illusion Engine that was used in Mafia II.

 Within the Unreal Engine 5 toolset, Mafia: The Old Country utilizes the Nanite level of detail system, software Lumen for ray traced global illumination and reflections and Epic Games' MetaHuman framework for creating lifelike facial animations.
 Hangar 13 started testing the feasibility of Unreal Engine 5 development by recreating the San Celeste market square environment from Mafia II as it has the same Sicilian setting as The Old Country.
 What drew Hangar 13 towards developing in Unreal Engine 5 was the integration of features like MetaHuman directly into the engine rather than having to build their own tools that comes with using a custom engine.
 The time saved from not having to build custom development tools allowed the studio to "focus on the gameplay, the visuals, the storytelling, the cinematics" according to Hangar 13 president Nick Baynes.

 Mafia: The Old Country includes support for Variable refresh rate, support for 120Hz displays and Higher Dynamic Resolution in both Quality and Performance modes on PlayStation 5 Pro.